MasterFacilityList/mfl_api_docs/docs/08_support_resources.rst

 Facility Operation Status
 -------------------------
-Operation Status is the what indicates whether a facility is operation or non operational.
+Operation Status is what indicates whether a facility is operation or non operational.

 Listing Available Operation Status
 ++++++++++++++++++++++++++++++++++